Katrin Eder

 Katrin Eder (born 24 October 1976) is a German politician of Alliance 90/The Greens who has been serving as State Minister for Climate Protection, Environment, Energy and Mobility in the government of Minister-President of Rhineland-Palatinate Malu Dreyer since 2021.

 Early life and education

-Eder was born 1976 in the West German city of Mainz and studied political science at the University of Mainz.
+Eder was born in 1976 in the West German city of Mainz and studied political science at the University of Mainz.

 Political career

 In November 2021, Eder was appointed State Minister for Climate Protection, Environment, Energy and Mobility.
 In this capacity, she is also one of the state's representatives on the Bundesrat, where she serves on the Committee on Economic Affairs; the Committee on Agriculture and Consumer Protection; the Committee on Transport; and the Committee on the Environment, Nature Conservation and Nuclear Safety.

 In October 2022, Eder publicly announced her decision not to become her party's candidate to succeed Michael Ebling as Mayor of Mainz.